Justinekou143/Justinekou143.github.io/README.md

-"Hi, I'm Justine Cordero — a Software Engineering student at Philippine Women's College of Davao.
+"Hi, I'm Justine Cordero — a Bachelor of Science in Information Technology student at Philippine Women's College of Davao.
 With 3+ years in Customer/Technical Support, I specialize in Zendesk and Shopify.
 Let's elevate your customer experience together."

 ## Tools that I have used: